 I am currently working at the Department of Information and Computing Science of the University of Utrecht, the Netherlands.

-For my dissertation in 2009 (summary), I developed a formal theory that tells judges and police investigators how they can analyse and communicate their reasoning about a case using arguments and stories.
+I have developed a formal theory that tells judges and police investigators how they can analyse and communicate their reasoning about a case using arguments and stories.
 This hybrid theory of arguments and stories has been published in book and in journal form.

 The Argument Web is technology engineered into the heart of the Web to encourage debate and facilitate good argument online.
 Using Semantic Web technology, the Argument Web makes the linked arguments and opinions across the Web searchable, navigable and extendible with a variety of tools, such as OVA for argument annotation, Arvina for engaging with the Argument Web through dialogue, the AIFdb search interface for searching the Argument Web, and the Argublogging tool for connecting to the Argument Web through blogging.